 Tutoring & Testing

-Kent State University at Geauga and the Twinsburg Academic Center offers a variety of tutoring and testing services to help students to achieve success.
+Kent State University at Geauga and the Twinsburg Academic Center offer a variety of tutoring and testing services to help students to achieve success.

 Face-to-face tutoring is only available for select subjects.
 Students need to make an appointment at tutortrac.kent.edu first.
-Then, contact the tutor 48 hours in advance to inform him/her that you want the session to be in-person.
+Then, contact the tutor 48 hours in advance to inform them that you want the session to be in person.
 If you would like face-to-face tutoring, you will need to contact the tutor 48 hours in advance to inform him/her that you want the session to be in-person.
 If you do not request face-to-face, it will be assumed that your session will be online.
 The tutor will inform the student what room to report to for the session.
-Please note that students must abide by the Flashes Safe Eight if participating in a face-to-face tutoring session.
+Please note that students must abide by Flashes Prevention Information if participating in a face-to-face tutoring session.